JoseJimenez-M/17-prefabs-series-excalidraw/README.md

 ### 1. Directly in Excalidraw

-1. Open the Excalidraw application.
+1. Open the Whiteboard application.
 2. Click the "Library" button (or press `9`).
-3. Click **"Load"** and select the **`library.excalidrawlib`** file from this repository.
+3. Click **"Load"** and select the **`library`** file from this repository.
 4. The 17 prefabs will be available in your Library panel for immediate use!

 ### 2. Via the Landing Page

 1. Open the `index.html` file in your web browser (after activating GitHub Pages).
-2. Click the **"Add 17 Prefabs a Excalidraw"** button on the page to instantly load the entire collection into your workspace.
+2. Click the **"Add 17 Prefabs Whiteboard"** button on the page to instantly load the entire collection into your workspace.

 ## 🤝 Contribution